Buy a Suit in Bangkok: Ultimate First-Timer’s Guide

 Choosing fabric based solely on Super number or mill name leads many buyers astray.
 A Super 180s fabric sounds impressive but might be entirely wrong for your needs if you want a durable everyday suit.
 Similarly, insisting on a famous Italian mill when a lesser-known source offers comparable quality at lower cost wastes money.
 Trust your eyes, hands, and your tailor’s recommendation based on your specific needs rather than defaulting to whatever has the most impressive label.

 Accepting fit issues out of politeness or cultural deference prevents you from getting the suit you paid for.
-If something doesn’t fit properly during a fitting, speak up clearly and firmly but respectfully.
+If something does not fit properly during a fitting, speak up clearly and firmly but respectfully.
 Your tailor would rather make adjustments than have you leave Bangkok unhappy with your purchase.
-They cannot fix problems you don’t communicate.
+They cannot fix problems you do not communicate.

 Choosing overly trendy styles creates suits that date quickly.
 Ultra-slim fits, extremely narrow lapels, very low trouser rises, or other fashion-forward details might look current now but can appear dated within a few years.
 Unless you plan to replace your wardrobe regularly, stick with more moderate, classic proportions that transcend temporary trends.

-Neglecting to discuss exactly what’s included in your quoted price sometimes leads to surprise charges.
+Neglecting to discuss exactly what is included in your quoted price sometimes leads to surprise charges.
 Confirm whether the price includes things like trouser cuffs or hemming, working buttonholes, pocket squares, or other details.
-Get a written quote that itemizes everything so no ambiguity exists about what you’re paying for.
+Get a written quote that itemizes everything so no ambiguity exists about what you are paying for.

 After You Leave Bangkok: Care and Maintenance

-Your relationship with your Bangkok suit continues long after you’ve returned home.
+Your relationship with your Bangkok suit continues long after you have returned home.
 Proper care and maintenance ensure your investment provides years of excellent service and continues looking sharp through countless wearings.

 Transporting your new suit home requires some thought.
 Most tailors provide garment bags for your suit, but consider carrying it onto the plane rather than checking it if possible.
 This prevents the suit from being crushed under other luggage and ensures it arrives in the same condition it left the tailor’s shop.
 If you must check it, pack it in a rigid suitcase with minimal other items to reduce compression.